ncatlab/nlab-content/pages/4/4/7/0/744/content.md

 ### My LaTeX produces gobbledygook in iTeX and vice versa.

-iTeX is not LaTeX.  iTeX is a pure converter whereas LaTeX is a mixture of a converter and renderer (technically, latex is the rules for converting the input into pure TeX which is then rendered by tex, but since the conversion is also handled by tex, it can cheat and use information about the rendered output to reinterpret the input).
-Therefore getting the two to do exactly the same is **never** going to happen.

-On the other hand, the aim is to keep iTeX as close as possible to standard LaTeX whilst keeping in mind that iTeX produces MathML.
+iTeX is not LaTeX.
 Their similarity can make the differences all the more jarring.
 Here is a list of the differences that we know about together with suggested work-arounds.

 * Numbers are one thing.
 The syntax `$10^10$` produces $10^10$ in iTeX but $10^{1}0$ in LaTeX.
 The **safe** syntax is to always use braces: `$10^{10}$` is consistent.